lasigeBioTM/blah7/README.md

 ## Goals for BLAH7

-- Retrieval of XX COVID-related articles;
+- Retrieval of a sample of COVID-related articles;
 - Automatically annotation of the articles;
-- Manual correction of the automatic annotations in a subset of XX articles;
+- Manual correction of the automatic annotations in a subset the articles;
 - Expansion of the annotations set in the subset;
 - Automatic evaluation of the recommendation dataset;
 - Manual evaluation of the recommendation dataset.